Understanding and Predicting the Memorability of Outdoor Natural Scenes: Introduction

+Besides, the existing methods for generic images fail to accurately predict the memorability of outdoor natural scenes.
+For example, the method of \cite{isola2014makes} achieves $\rho=0.54$ on generic images, but only has $\rho=0.32$ on the outdoor natural subset of \cite{isola2014makes} and $\rho=0.33$ on the outdoor natural scene dataset LNSIM, established in this paper.
+Similarly, MemNet \cite{khosla2015understanding} and MemoNet \cite{baveye2016deep} reach the performance of $\rho=0.64$ and $\rho=0.636$ for generic images, but only have $\rho=0.43$ and $\rho=0.39$ on our LNSIM database for outdoor natural scenes.
+These also motivate our work.

+This paper significantly extends our conference paper \cite{lu2018what}.
+Specifically, the extensions mainly include: (1) the discussion for our motivation, (2) the analysis on the influence of combining different non-deep features with deep features for predicting memorability (the motivation for designing our DeepNSM model), (3) understanding the effectiveness of scene category from the aspect of word frequency, (4) understanding how deep features work by investigating internal representation learnt by our DNN model, (5) the case study demonstrating the successful cases of the models utilizing non-deep features, deep features and our final model DeepNSM, and analyzing the failure cases of these three models.
+We also utilize the gray-level co-occurrence matrix (GLCM) to analyze the cases that our DeepNSM model is successful or unsuccessful for accurate memorability prediction, and (6) we add more experiments including utilizing more metrics to evaluate the prediction performance and the performance of the scene classifier.
+The main contributions of this paper are as follows.

-(1) As discussed before, due to the poor performance of the existing methods and the wide application of outdoor natural images, we aim at understanding and predicting the memorability of outdoor natural images.
-For this propose, we establish a large-scale outdoor natural scene database (LNSIM) with 2,632 outdoor natural images, which has 10 times numbers of images than the NSIM database \cite{Lu2016Predicting}.
-Also, the number of images in our LNSIM database is much more images than the number of outdoor natural scene images in generic datasets \cite{isola2011makes,isola2014makes, khosla2015understanding, baveye2016deep}.
+(1) For understanding and predicting the memorability of outdoor natural scenes, we establish a large-scale outdoor natural scene database (LNSIM) with 2,632 outdoor natural images, which has 10 times number of images than the NSIM database \cite{Lu2016Predicting}.
+Also, the number of images in our LNSIM database is much more than the number of outdoor natural scene images in generic datasets \cite{isola2011makes,isola2014makes, khosla2015understanding, baveye2016deep}.
 In our LNSIM database, all images are with the memorability scores, obtained from the memory game with more than 100 volunteers.
-Differing from other previous works, all images in our database have the multi-label scene category annotation, for investigating the relationship between scene category and memorability of outdoor natural scenes.
+Differing from other previous works, all images in our database have multi-label scene category annotations, for investigating the relationship between scene category and the memorability of outdoor natural scenes.